washingtoncie/washingtoncie.github.io/_pages/student-service-learning/index.md

 ### [Youth Facing Racism](/student-service-learning/youth-facing-racism "Youth Facing Racism")

 Youth Facing Racism addresses America’s longstanding and pervasive struggle with racism.
 The program invites teens to examine these issues more deeply than they typically experience in school curriculum.
 Participants come together for a service project completed in a moving environment–at Corhaven Graveyard, a historical burial ground for African-Americans who were enslaved in Shenandoah County, Virginia.
-(12 SSL credit hours, next session beginning August 16, 2021)
+(12 SSL credit hours, next session beginning during the week of September 20, 2021)

 > Very well conducted, with skillful facilitators and carefully planned out lesson materials.
 (Caedy L., Singapore)
 </section>